 And then lastly, you want to be a really good coworker to whoever you're handing this off to to promote, and that may be you if you're doing this, if you're end to end and and we've all been there and you've got to do it all on your own.

 But you want to create some kind of promotional graphic for that text and then the sort of hundred and forty character type of text that will go with that.
 So what we find happens often is somebody does all the the writing and all this hard work.
 And you created this white paper that's 10 pages and it's wonderful.
 But then you just hand it over to this brand new intern and they're supposed to post it on social media.

 Well, they don't know that you just spent three weeks with this topic.
 They don't they don't know the topic.
 And even if they best case scenario, they're going to read the entire thing and then stew over what to write in the 140 characters, you write it.
-So when you hand that off, you hand it off with an image, hop into canvas, put the put the piece title in a graphical image, include one of the images from that you used in the piece and make that little designed image in Canberra and then hand that over along with that one hundred and forty type character little tease that that says why somebody should click to read this.
+So when you hand that off, you hand it off with an image, hop into Canva, put the put the piece title in a graphical image, include one of the images from that you used in the piece and make that little designed image in Canva and then hand that over along with that one hundred and forty type character little tease that that says why somebody should click to read this.

-I could see how much more efficient that is.
+Wendy: I could see how much more efficient that is.
 The writer is so close to that material, they're going to know what to extract out.
 And I would think it's not just one post, but maybe several, right?
-Yes.
 And give it some legs.
 This does seem like a mistake that companies make.
 They spend all this time creating that piece of content and then fail when it comes to the promotion part.
 So, yeah, I'm glad you touched on this.